Welcome to Heywood Court Care Home

 You'll find Heywood Court Care Home in Heywood, in the borough of Rochdale, Lancashire.

-We also provide respite care to give home carers a much needed break.
+Here we provide residential care for people with dementia around the clock.
+We also provide dementia respite care to give home carers a much needed break.
 Some people stay with us permanently, others for shorter periods.

 Residents pursue their hobbies in communal and quiet lounges throughout the Home.
 These areas are used for relaxing and socialising, and are great places to invite friends and families to when they visit.